 Fellowships are offered during the academic year for one- to six-month periods.
 There are no visiting fellowships available during the months of July and August.

-Tuition is US $3,000 / month.
-Tuition is payable on confirmation of acceptance.
-Please make checks payable to: International Visiting Fellowship Program, MGH
+Please make checks payable to: International & National Observer Fellowship Program, MGH

 International and National Observer Fellowship Program

 Listed below are some sources for locating temporary housing.
 It is advisable to contact them as soon as you have been confirmed.

 Needham, MA 02494